jendoc/se_project_react/README.md

 Log in to the default user with email "hello@user.com" and password "password"

+Optimized for desktop at the moment, mobile version coming soon.

 ## Link to back-end

 Server created with Express, [Repo here](https://github.com/jendoc/se_project_express)